raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 # Cultural Fluency Teaching Academy (CFTA) Portfolio

 Hi!
 I'm Rayna.
-I was born in small town in east Texas with lakes and pine trees, but I now live in Alpine Meadows, CA. I have a Ph.D. in Molecular and Cellular Biology and a B.S in Biochemistry from The University of Texas at Austin.
-I've wanted to be a teacher for as long as I can remember (although I occasionally get side-tracked), and I 20 years of experience teaching science and technology.
-I am currently Adjunct Faculty Member in Biology and Chemistry at Lake Tahoe Community College, a yoga instructor with The Courage Project, Tahoe Flow Arts & Fitness, and Sugar Bowl Resort.
-I strive drive for balance, fairness, and equity in my diverse classes.
-More details in my [teaching philosophy](https://www.raynaharris.com/blog/teaching-philosophy/) and [CV](https://www.raynaharris.com/teaching/).
-This portfolio describes the influence of the CFTA on my teaching, specially the Anatomy & Physiolog (BIO 204 and 205) and Introduction to General Chemistry for Dual High School and College Credit (CHM 100).
+Originally from a small town in East Texas, surrounded by lakes and pine trees, I now call Alpine Meadows home.
+I hold a Ph.D. in Molecular and Cellular Biology and a B.S. in Biochemistry from The University of Texas at Austin.
+Teaching has been my passion for as long as I can remember, though I’ve occasionally been sidetracked along the way.
+With 20 years of experience in science and technology education, I currently serve as an Adjunct Faculty Member in Biology and Chemistry at Lake Tahoe Community College.
+In addition, I teach yoga with The Courage Project and Tahoe Flow Arts & Fitness.

+I am deeply committed to fostering balance, fairness, and equity in my diverse classrooms.
+You can learn more about my teaching philosophy in my [blog](https://www.raynaharris.com/blog/teaching-philosophy/) and view my [CV](https://www.raynaharris.com/teaching/).
+This portfolio highlights the impact of the Courageous Faculty Teaching Alliance (CFTA) on my approach, particularly in the Anatomy & Physiology (BIO 204 and 205) and Introduction to General Chemistry for Dual High School and College Credit (CHM 100) courses.

 <!-----
 <img src="/images/yoga/birthday-2.png" alt="review" width="90%" align="center"/>